robyk01/timeflow-delivery/README.md

 *   Supports both Shipping and Local Pickup methods (time slots can be specific to a method).
 *   Displays selected delivery details on the order confirmation page and in admin order details.

-[Provide more details about the plugin's benefits and how it works here.
-Add links to your website or documentation if available.]

 == Installation ==